gavr123456789/top-articles/README.md

 # Top Articles

-A curated list of good articles, talks, papers, repositories, and notes found on the internet.
+My "to read" notes translated into a list of articles

 ## Contents